-The REIT has a unit option plan as outlined in note 8(m), granted to senior management and the Board of Trustees of the Trust, which provides holders with the right to receive Units, which are puttable.
-The REIT measures these amounts at fair value at the grant date, and compensation expense is recognized over the vesting period.
+The Trust has a unit option plan as outlined in note 8(k), granted to senior management and the Board of Trustees of the Trust, which provides holders with the right to receive Units, which are puttable by the holder to the Trust.
+The unit option plan is accounted for as cash-settled award and the Trust measures these amounts at fair value at the grant date, and compensation expense is recognized over the vesting period.
 The fair values of the unit options are determined at each reporting period and the change in fair value is recognized as a fair value adjustment to financial instruments.
-Unit-based compensation is classified as a liability.
+Unit-based compensation is classified as a financial liability.